“Being a single parent is not a life full of struggles, but a journey for the strong. ” - Meg Lowrey -

 - Wet wipes

 - Baby bath

 There are many communities that offer second-hand baby products at cheaper prices.
 Visit New2U Thrift Shop, or join any of the groups below for good deals:

 Do Your Homework

 It may be quite challenging to take care of your little newborn.
-Health institutions KK Women’s and Children’s Hospital, Health Promotion Board (HPB) and health site such as BabyCenter offer you valuable information.
-Find out why the baby catches a cough and cold, has fever or diarrhoea, vomits, develops colic (excessive crying), rashes and skin conditions.
+Health institutions KK Women’s and Children’s Hospital and Health Promotion Board (HPB) offer you valuable information.
+Find out why the baby catches a cough and cold, has fever or diarrhoea, develops colic (excessive crying), rashes and skin conditions.
 It will be good to know the immunisations your baby needs and the skills you need throughout his/her growth.

 Feeding Your Baby

 Congratulations!
 Now that your baby has arrived, perhaps one of the most immediate decisions for you is whether to breastfeed.

 Mothers are recommended to breastfeed their babies during the first 6 months if they are physically and mentally prepared for the best source of nutrition.
 Breast milk contains not only nutrients your baby needs but also valuable antibodies to prevent infections.
 Grace Quek, Senior Dietitian, at the Department of Nutrition & Dietetics, KK Women’s and Children’s Hospital shares in the following article why breast milk offers the best nutritional start for your baby and some information on milk formula.

 Breastfeeding is the best way to feed a newborn baby.
 The Division of Nursing and Lactation Clinic at KK Women’s and Children’s Hospital explains why.